szweibel/javascripting-graduate-student-old/workshop/Javascript.md

   poemText = poemText + "</p></blockquote>";
   // Replace the content of #poem
   $("#poem").html(poemText);
-  // Now that we have the data, we can add the click event listener to the poem
+  // Now that we have the data, we can add the click event to the poem
   $("#poem a").click(function(){
     let infoText, clickedWord, clickedInfo;
     clickedWord = $( this ).text();